ngx-material-dashboard/ngx-material-dashboard/projects/documentation/src/assets/docs/json/format.md

 base-json library to define your own JSON structure.
 That is of course if your API still follows the basic assumptions I lay out [here](../base-json/README.md#background-how-and-why-this-library-came-to-be).
-There are details in that documentation to show how you can extend the bas-json library for your own purposes.
+There are details in that documentation to show how you can extend the base-json library for your own purposes.